-The money is in the list; we have all heard this lots of times.
-It is true that your email list can be one of your biggest online assets.
-However, no matter how big your list is, unless you nurture the leads properly, you won’t succeed in making sales or revenue.
+Your email list can be one of your biggest online assets.
+However, no matter how big your list is or how enticing your newsletter design is, unless you nurture the leads properly, you won’t succeed in making sales or revenue.

-Nurturing your leads hugely relies on how engaging your emails are in terms of open rate and clickthrough rate.
+Nurturing your leads hugely relies on how engaging your email newsletter is – in terms of open rate and click-through rate.
 As the competition grows tougher, and more and more emails are hitting the inbox of an average user, it is harder to get noticed and in turn harder to get the engagement rate increased.

-Want to know how you could increase the email engagement rate of your email newsletter?
-There are a lot of ways.
-Let’s look at a few methods that could work.
+Want to know about some useful tips to increase the engagement rate of your email newsletter?
+Then let’s look at a few methods that could work.

 1. Product suggestions